·

 15. Ask permission before taking photos

-It should go without saying, but don’t take a photo of a stranger without their permission.
+Don’t take a photo of a stranger without their permission.
 Never take a photo of a Muslim woman without her permission.
-Taking photos o government buildings, airports and military installations might also land you in hot water.
+Taking photos of government buildings, airports or military installations might also land you in hot water.

 Everything you need to know before visiting Dubai with kids: don't take photos of strangers without asking permission (here a photo of an Emirati man at a juice bar - not my photo).